 Self-advocacy and emotional health support each other: when you feel emotionally steadier, it’s easier to speak up; and when you advocate effectively, you often feel more in control and less anxious.

-For more ideas on finding this balance, see: How to Balance Self-Advocacy and Emotional Wellbeing.
+For more ideas on finding this balance, see: How to Balance Self-Advocacy and Emotional Wellbeing, and consider the stress‑focused strategies in How to Manage Stress While Advocating for Yourself.

 Understanding Your Legal, Financial, and Employment Rights